danzanzibar/space-rocks/README.txt

        A 'World' object was also defined that allows registering 'Renderer's from the graphics package.
 Basically, this forces rendering to follow updates.
-While a simple and effective interface for the games in this course, I do not really like that I coupled updating the rendering so tightly... but it's fairly transparent and easy to use.
+While a simple and effective interface for this game, I do not really like that I coupled updating the rendering so tightly to updating... but it's fairly transparent and easy to use.

        "graphics":

        This package provides many useful classes.
 There is the 'Renderer' interface that works with the 'World' class and an implementation of it in 'DrawingPanel'.
-This subclass of 'JPanel' make manually drawing easy to wire into any game.
+This subclass of 'JPanel' make manually drawing easy to wire into the game.

        The rest of the classes revolve around displaying images using Swing.
 'Sprite', 'Animation', and 'OneShotAnimation' are the key classes for drawing actual entities